10 REASONS YOU SHOULD TAKE GUITAR LESSONS WITH SUSAN PALMER

 6) I hold students accountable.
 If a student doesn't practice, we talk about it and we develop a plan.
 If a student continues to not practice, I discontinue our lessons.

 7) Teaching guitar lessons is my full time job.
-I really enjoy my work and I like to make lessons fun, but I always maintain a high level of professionalism in my studio.
+I really enjoy my work, and I like to make lessons fun while maintaining a high level of professionalism in my studio.

 8) The student's needs and goals always come first.
 There is no single teacher who is capable of working well with every student, but I think that I am able to work well with most students.
 I network with many other excellent teachers and I am happy to refer students to them when I am not the best teacher for the student.

 9) I do my research.
 There are new educational resources available all the time, and part of my job involves seeking out new learning tools for students.

 10) My students are successful.
 Not all of my students decide to use their skills to pursue a professional career in music, but many of them perform often at these and other venues: The Comet, The High Dive, Skylark, Neumos, The Hard Rock Cafe, Chop Suey, The Tractor Tavern, The Rendezvous, The Sorrento Hotel, The Crocodile, The Mix, Cafe Racer, The Edgewater Hotel, The Sunset, Bumbershoot, and more (during non-pandemic times.)